 The majority of Amazon Prime movies and TV shows are available to stream at no extra cost, including Amazon Prime Originals available only on Prime Video.
 If that catalogue isn’t enough for you, however, you can buy or rent a number of movies and TV shows.
 This service is known (somewhat confusingly) as Amazon Video, not to be confused with Prime Video.

 Amazon Prime Movies also includes titles produced by Amazon themselves.
-Amazon Studios has had notable success with movies such as The Big Sick, The Lost City of Z, and 2016’s Manchester by the Sea, which went on to win two Academy Awards.
+Amazon Studios has had notable success with movies such as The Big Sick, Brittany Runs a Marathon, Late Night, and 2016’s Manchester by the Sea, which went on to win two Academy Awards.

-Amy Sherman-Palladino’s follow-up to Gilmore Girls won the online streaming network no less than eight awards at the 2018 Emmys.
-The show is set in 1950s New York City and focuses on the efforts of a “perfect, upper Westside wife” to break into the underground comedy scene.
+Amy Sherman-Palladino’s follow-up to Gilmore Girls won the online streaming network no less than eight awards at the 2018 Emmys and two more in 2019 The show is set in 1950s New York City and focuses on the efforts of a “perfect, upper Westside wife” to break into the underground comedy scene.